 The Michigan Consortium for Education Research (MCER) is a partnership between Michigan State University, University of Michigan and the Michigan Department of Education focused on answering education policy questions through high-quality research.
-Currently, MSU College of Education scholars Barbara Schneider and Ken Frank are collaborating with colleagues at UM to assess two major high school reforms: the Michigan Merit Curriculum and the Michigan Promise Scholarship.
-The team has a $5.9 million federal grant to study how the policy initiatives have affected student outcomes.
+MSU College of Education scholars Barbara Schneider and Ken Frank collaborated with colleagues at UM to assess two major high school reforms: the Michigan Merit Curriculum and the Michigan Promise Scholarship.
+The team had a $5.9 million federal grant to study how the policy initiatives have affected student outcomes.

 Learn more at http://michiganconsortium.org/

 Constructing Value-Added Indicators of Teacher and School Effectiveness We Can Trust

 MSU researchers Mark Reckase and Jeff Wooldridge and Indiana University researcher Cassie Guarino have a federal grant to evaluate and identify which commonly-used value-added models (VAMs) accurately estimate the effects of teachers, schools and instructional practices.
 They plan to apply new tools for checking and improving the validity of VAMs and, ultimately, develop national guidelines for dissemination.